 As any regular baker will tell you, getting chocolate into regularly sized pieces can be a challenging affair.
-Chocolate is often hard, and melts quickly when handled.
-You can get around this with a bread knife - their sharp teeth can easily break chocolate into smaller pieces.
+Chocolate is often hard and melts quickly when handled.
+You can get around this with a bread knife - their sharp teeth can easily break the chocolate into smaller pieces.

 - Taking the Rind off Melons